kerenIy/car-management-system/README.md

 # car-management-system
-This is a web application built with HTML, CSS and PHP used to keep track of vehicale, customers and workers in a car repair company.
-The database used is MySQl
+This is a web application built with HTML, CSS and PHP used to keep track of vehicles, customers and workers in a car repair company.
+The database used is MySQl.